-Our favorite pick has to be the Gammon 5-Piece.
-It’s the perfect beginner drum kit for any age and allows your child to grow into playing the drums.
+Our favorite pick has to be the Ludwig Junior Drum Set.
+It’s the perfect drum kit for any age and allows your child to grow into playing the drums.

 If you enjoyed this article at all, and if it helped you out, please feel free to share it with your friends or other parents who are considering buying their little one a drum set.

 Leave a comment down below if you’ve purchased a kit for your child, or if you have any questions.
 I’ll be sure to reply to them all.